seanlanders92/Mastersite/README.md

 #### Text Editors:

 > There are essentially two types of text editors.
 Basic and code specific text editors.
 An example of a basic text editor would be notepad on a windows computer.
 You can create code and build a website within notepad, however it lacks many useful features that a code specific text editor would provide.
+Notepad and similar programs on other operating systems are the barest of bones text editors and can make it difficult to catch errors as well as reduce coding efficiency.

+#### IDE (Integrated Development Environment)

+> Now that we talked a little bit about what text editors are and what they can do let's briefly discuss what and IDE is and how it differs from a text editor.